Stunnerer/ITMOStalk/README.md

 # ITMOStalk

-View students' schedules, which is apparently considered as stalking.
+View students' schedules using publicly available info from ISU, which is apparently considered as stalking.

+## Features:

+- Authorization into ISU
+- Selecting individual groups and people
+- Selecting learning groups (potok)
+- Caching everything for later usage

 ## Usage: